jeansung/project-notebook/November 16.md

 Looking a bit ahead, the prototype is due next week.
 I have a fully functioning output in Excel, and I plan to do a very simple use case (probably with hard coded rules) that goes from text to python to Excel.

 **Actual work**

+This week, I have finished everything I have planned to do, including:
+* created a grammar for the rules (in `preliminary_grammar.md`)
+* created a proof of concept in Excel
+	* reads in types, values to generate initial tables
+	* generates intermediate tables
+	* enforces a total sum of values rules
+	* does all this from text/python to Excel sandbox
+* finished implementation design and implementation document, i.e. the `design_and_implementation.md` document